-Bags dissolved in water over 85° C
+Bag dessolved in water over 85° c

-Made from
+Made for

 non-toxic, renewable resources

-Printing options with non-toxic ink
+Printing option with non-toxic ink

 Durable and reusable

-Decomposes into soil within 180 days
+Decompose into soil within 180 days

 Recognized by Silicon Valley, our dissolvable bags were awarded the Best Innovation award in Latin America.
 We’re bringing this technology to Canada to reduce the impact of single-use plastic.
 Our bags can be how much test cypionate per week bodybuilding used multiple times, and when you need to dispose of them, simply dissolve in hot water.